College graduates often leave their universities with an unwelcome burden -- a significant amount of debt.

-Certain careers or programs can help you reduce the amount of student loan debt you owe.
-For instance, graduates who sign up to volunteer for the Peace Corps can eliminate up to 70 percent of their Perkins student loan.
-Those who took out Stafford or consolidated loans can receive a deferment of up to 27 months.
-AmeriCorps volunteers receive nearly $5,000 to pay off their student loans after one year of service.
+Graduates can also sign up for specific careers or programs to reduce the student loan debt they owe.
+For instance, graduates who signup for the Peace Corps can eliminate 70 percent of their student loan debt from Perkins loans.
+In addition, those who took out Stafford and consolidated loans can receive a deferment of up to 27 months.

-© Fintactix, LLC 2015
+© Fintactix, LLC 2021